mk590901/ECG-FB-Service/README.md

 ## Introduction

-The main idea: the ECG signal simulator is moved to a service that transmits data to the frontend.

-The flutter_foreground_task (https://pub.dev/packages/flutter_foreground_task) package is used for implementation.
+The main idea: the __ECG__ signal simulator is moved to a service that transmits data to the frontend.
+The flutter_foreground_task package (https://pub.dev/packages/flutter_foreground_task) package is used for implementation.

 ## Movie